Poyntzpass: History

 A castle was once situated in Poyntzpass.
 Its remnants were visible until the middle of the 19th century, but there is now no trace of it other than in the name 'Castle Corner' by which a corner of William Street is sometimes known.

 On 3 March 1998, 26-year old Catholic Damian Trainor and 34-year old Presbyterian Philip Allen, were shot dead during a Loyalist Volunteer Force gun attack on the Railway Bar in Poyntzpass.

-Local surnames

-In 1910, these surnames were recorded in Poyntzpass in the Ulster towns directory.